-Vietnam’s wild elephant ‘ID cards’ helps to preserve a diminished species
+Vietnam’s elephant ‘ID cards’ help preserve a diminished species

 The importance of producing individual identity profiles for Vietnam’s elephants is underscored by the situation nationally, where as few as 130 elephants are still believed to be living wild, a dramatic drop from an estimated 2,000 animals thought to roam the countryside in the early 1980s.

-That means that here in Dong Nai province, Dinh Quan and Bien Dong are among Vietnam’s second largest herd of elephants, just behind Nghe An province in the country’s northcentral region which has the largest population.
+That means that here in Dong Nai province, Dinh Quan and Bien Dong are among Vietnam’s second largest herd of elephants, just behind Dak Lak province in the country’s central highlands region, which has the largest population.

 Vietnam’s conservation efforts are limited by resources and expertise, so the HSI camera traps help fill a knowledge gap about elephants while also training local officials in their use, Tran Thi Hoa, the national coordinator of Vietnam’s elephant conservation programme, told a workshop on promoting human-elephant coexistence.